 Your choices as an NQ Solicitor

 NQ solicitors have more options available to them than ever before.
-Cathryn Holmes explains some of them here.
+We explain some of them here.

 If you’re a trainee looking towards life after qualification, our consultants can get you started in a fantastic first role – in a culture in which you’ll thrive.

 With a network that extends from boutique practices to international law firms, we’ve got access to the full range of newly qualified legal jobs in the UK, as well as in the US and globally.